The ULTIMATE GUIDE to the BEST math books for kids in primary grades, K-2. Includes a FREE printable book guide you can download and use.

 How-To Integrate Math Books for Kids

 Books make great introductions to lessons.
 Read a book that ties into the math concept you are teaching that day.
 Books can encourage discussions and math chats.
-They can lead to other learning and discoveries, as well.
+They can also lead to further learning and discoveries.
 Books make great warm-ups to a math lesson.

-Books can also be used as the math lesson as well.
+Books can also be used for math lessons.
 There could be a math problem presented in the story that could be solved as a class.
-Students could create their math problems that connect to the events in a story.
+Students could create their own math problems that connect to the events in a story.
 Teachers benefit from this extra math “tool” to teach hard concepts.
-Books can provide those hard to explain examples and scenarios that are required.
+Books can provide the hard-to-explain examples and scenarios required.

 Books are useful in reinforcing a math concept taught.
-Math stories can be read at different times on different days to extend the learning that occurred during a math lesson.
+Math stories can be read at different times and on different days to extend learning from a math lesson.
 This review helps students strengthen and broaden their understanding.
 Remind students of what they learned when stories are revealed.

 The Best Math Books for Kids in Primary

-I have compiled a list of what I believe to be the best books for teaching math in primary grades available at this time.
-I created the list after researching the various math concepts taught in primary and books that helped explain those concepts in ways appropriate for younger children.
+I have compiled a list of the best currently available books for teaching math in primary grades.
+I created the list after researching the various math concepts taught in primary school and books that explain them in ways appropriate for younger children.

-The books are available on Amazon (affiliate links) to make selecting and building your math library easy and affordable.
+The books are available on Amazon (affiliate links), making it easy and affordable to select and build your math library.
 I suggest checking your school and community libraries for the books listed before purchasing.
 I also encourage your school to purchase a set that primary teachers could share.
 Happy math reading!

 Books for Teaching Numbers